Winter fitness: Safety tips for exercising outdoors

 The wind can penetrate your clothes and remove the insulating layer of warm air that surrounds your body.
 Any exposed skin is vulnerable to frostbite.

-The risk of frostbite is less than 5 percent when the air temperature is above 5 F (minus 15 C), but the risk rises as the wind chill falls.
+The risk of frostbite is less than 5% when the air temperature is above 5 F (minus 15 C), but the risk rises as the wind chill falls.
 At wind chill levels below minus 18 F (minus 28 C), frostbite can occur on exposed skin in 30 minutes or less.

-If the temperature dips below 0 F (minus 18 C) or the wind chill is extreme, consider taking a break or choosing an indoor exercise instead.
+If the temperature dips below zero F (minus 18 C) or the wind chill is extreme, consider taking a break or choosing an indoor exercise instead.
 Consider putting off your workout if it's raining or snowing unless you have waterproof gear.